 We are working in unit 4.
 Unit 4 covers measurement and geometry.
 Keep practicing those multiplication facts!
 I sent home the parent letter last week in the Friday Folder.
 You can click HERE if you need it again.

 Our 2nd unit is underway and is all about the STRUCTURES OF LIFE!
 Right now they are focusing on the crayfish.
 Students observe and record some of the structures of a crustacean, the crayfish, and compare it to other organisms.
 They establish a feeding and maintenance schedule for the organisms.
 Students investigate crayfish behavior and map where the crayfish spend time within their habitat.
 Through readings, organism cards, and a video, students learn about adaptations of organisms in different environments, including different kinds of group and social behaviors.
 Students use a computer simulation to study variation of traits in species and explore how variation might affect survival of individuals.

+We are reviewing all the information from this unit and I plan on giving the unit test by the end of this week.
 We’ve covered all the questions historians ask to learn about the past.
 The students investigated how Waterford went from a tiny place stared by two people in 1872 to a booming village that is still around today!